-PCTR’s Stephen Ministry program began eleven years ago to expand the pastoral care of our family of faith.
-Stephen Ministry equips lay persons to provide distinctively Christian, one-to-one caring support and encouragement to anyone in our congregation or community who is going through a difficult time, a transition.
+PCTR’s Stephen Ministry program began in 2002 to expand the pastoral care of our family of faith.
+Stephen Ministry equips laypersons to provide distinctively Christian, one-to-one caring support and encouragement to anyone in our congregation or community who is going through a difficult time, a transition.
 Our church’s Stephen Ministry program is a part of a national organization, started in 1975, which trains leaders, provides resources, and consults with its member congregations.
 If you would like to know more about Stephen Ministry, go to their website at – www.stephenministries.org.
-You can also watch a helpful documentary on PBS featuring Stephen Ministry.

 Love one another … as I have loved you.
 John 13:34